Guille-Romero/Rent-A-JDM/README.md

 - **Multilanguage Translation:** Offer content translation to serve a global audience effectively.

 ## To-Do List
 - **FAQs Page:** Create a page featuring a list of frequently asked questions with detailed answers.
 - **About Page:** Provide information about the company, its mission, and vision.
 - **Contact Page:** Develop a contact form to facilitate communication with the company.
 - **Shopping Cart:** Integrate a shopping cart feature for convenient car selection and reservation.
-- **Search Functionality:** Make the search bar functional, enabling users to find cars and events easily.

 ## Thanks